Decidutrix/snugbot/README.md

 # SnugBotTV

-# SnugBotTV is my own personal twitch bot that I'm making through Python
+# SnugBotTV is my own personal twitch bot that I completed through Python

+# -completed and won't be worked on anymore-